 To Make the Ginger Sauce

-- In a small bowl, combine the soy sauce, mirin, sake, and sugar for the ginger sauce.
+- In a small bowl, combine 2 Tbsp soy sauce, 2 Tbsp mirin, 2 Tbsp sake, and 1 tsp sugar for the ginger sauce.

 - Scrape off the outer ginger skin with a knife (or spoon) and cut off any tough parts.

 - Add half of the ginger juice to the sauce bowl.
-Keep the rest to marinate the pork in a later step.
-Add as much grated ginger as you like.
-My family likes a strong ginger taste, so we add about 2-3 tsp for 2 servings.
+Then, add as much of the leftover grated ginger (optional) as you like to the sauce.
+My family likes a strong ginger taste, so we add about 2-3 tsp ginger, grated.

 - Add the grated onion with juice to the ginger sauce and mix it all together.